acadadev/rosrider_doc/02_PINMAP/README.md

 **Board Port Diagram**

 ROSRider card is equipped with number of ports and connectors, for connecting to encoder motors, and other peripherals.
+Pinmaps of each connector and port will be illustrated in detail.

-Below is a diagram of ports of ROSRider control card.
+Below is a diagram of ports of ROSRider control card:

 [![ROSRider Pinmap](../images/ROSRider4D_portmap.png)](https://acada.dev/products)